Gaza war hostage crisis: Aftermath

 American-Israeli author Robby Berman set up a fund offering a reward of a million Israeli shekels for the release of hostages in Gaza, specifically aimed at encouraging Palestinians to aid in the rescue of Jewish hostages.

 Experts stated that an Israeli ground invasion of the Gaza Strip would endanger the lives of the hostages.
 U.S. officials said the Biden administration advised Israel to delay the ground invasion of Gaza to allow more time for hostage negotiations.
 According to Israeli officials, once Israel begins a ground invasion of Gaza, it will be almost impossible to reach a deal on the release of the hostages.
 On 24 October, US President Joe Biden rejected calls for a ceasefire, stating "We should have those hostages released and then we can talk".

 Status of hostages

-83 hostages were killed in Gaza, 168 hostages survived and were returned.
-As of October 29, 2025, 13 hostage remains are still in Gaza.

 On 22 October 2023, a list of the 204 hostages was published.

 According to Israel, at least 250 additional individuals were captured on the first day of the war, but rescued that day.

 As of 6 June 2024, Hamas refused to allow representatives of the International Committee of the Red Cross to meet with the 7 October hostages in Gaza.
 The hostages are believed to have been dispersed among different Hamas members and factions, as well as among other militant groups, gangs, and families.